BroSena-Esports/CS2-Egg/README.md

 ## Documentation

-Detailed documentation on installation, updates, feature configurations, and more can be found at the [KitsuneLab Documentation](https://docs.kitsune-lab.com/main/cs2-egg).
+Detailed documentation on installation, updates, feature configurations, and more can be found at the [IndianLabs Documentation](https://docs.kitsune-lab.com/main/cs2-egg).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>